MrNeocore/go-game-of-life/README.md

 This "unofficial" version of GoF was implemented as a first step in this project.

 ### Rules
-Neighbours (`N`) of a cell are their immediate neighbours (i.e. left and right cells).
+neighbors (`N`) of a cell are their immediate neighbors (i.e. left and right cells).

-Edge cells' neihbours include the "wrapped around" cell on its left or right.
+Edge cells' neighbors include the "wrapped around" cell on its left or right.

 ### State diagram
 <img src="states1d.svg" width="400">